vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

     The string value of x5u MUST contain an [HTTPS] URL as defined in section 4.1.5 of [JWS].

+* uuid: "String" (SHOULD be provided)

+    The string value of the UUID for the vCon contained in the payload parameter.

 TODO: How to deal with expired signatures?

 ## Encrypted Form of vCon Object